chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

 * Workload Autoscaling Group (`workload_asg.tf`) deployed in the private subnets, in the default security group.
 The instances are Ubuntu 16 instances with Apache2
 * Autoscaled VPX deployment in the public / private subnets
     - Launch lifecycle hook calls a lambda function that attaches additional ENIs and performs initialization on the freshly launched VPX
+* Alarm and Scaling Policy configuration for the VPX ASG
+* Stats lambda function to pull lb vserver stats from all VPX and post them to CloudWatch
 * Workload autoscaling Lambda function to reconfigure  VPX(s) when workload autoscaling group changes
 	- Deployed in private subnet
 	- NAT Gateway allows access to all AWS services except S3